ARA Comodoro Rivadavia (Q-11): Construction and equipment

 Comodoro Rivadavia was built by the Mestrina de Tigre shipyard, Buenos Aires.
 She was laid down on July 17, 1971, and launched on December 2, 1972.
 She was delivered to the Argentine Navy on December 6, 1974.

-The ship displaces 609 tons with standard load and 667 t with full load.
-Her length measures 52.2 meters, her beam is 8.8 m and her draft is 2.6 m.
-The ship is powered by two 1160 hp Werkspoor Stork RHO-218K diesel engines, which allow the ship to reach a speed of 12 knots (22 km/h).
-She has two controllable pitch propellers that allow the ship to maneuver in tight spaces.
+The ship displaced 609 tons with standard load and 667 t with full load.
+Her length measured 52.2 meters, her beam was 8.8 m and her draft was 2.6 m.
+The ship was powered by two 1160 hp Werkspoor Stork RHO-218K diesel engines, which allowed her to reach a speed of 12 knots (22 km/h).
+She had two controllable pitch propellers that allowed the ship to maneuver in tight spaces.

 Hydrographic systems

-The ship is classified as a hydrographic vessel and equipped with probes and bathymetric sensors.
+The ship was classified as a hydrographic vessel equipped with probes and bathymetric sensors.